cnopslabs/ocloud/README.md

 - Tenancy mapping for friendly tenancy and compartment names
 - Bastion session management: start/attach/terminate OCI Bastion sessions with reachability checks and an interactive SSH key picker (TUI)

-### What's New

-- Added bastion session management capabilities and interactive SSH key selection to the Identity > Bastion commands

 ## Installation